Cindy Beale: 1988–1990

 Cindy Williams first arrives at Albert Square in May 1988, wherein she begins working on her mother's market stall selling hats.
 She dates barman Simon Wicks (Nick Berry), who is also seeing Donna Ludlow (Matilda Ziegler), leading Cindy and Donna to fight for Simon's attention.
-However, Cindy grows tired of Simon's womanising, and despite his feelings for her, she moves on to his thought-to-be brother, Ian Beale (Adam Woodyatt), who is becoming a successful entrepreneur.
+However, Cindy grows tired of Simon's womanising, and despite his feelings for her, she moves on to Ian Beale (Adam Woodyatt), who is becoming a successful entrepreneur.
 Initially she only wants to make Simon jealous but she and Ian start dating and by February 1989, they announce their engagement.
 Meanwhile, Simon retaliates by reconciling with Sharon Watts (Letitia Dean).
 However, while working together late one night at the Queen Victoria public house, Cindy and Simon have sex and Cindy becomes pregnant.
 She suggests leaving Ian for Simon but he refuses, not wanting to be tied down or upset his family so Cindy marries Ian, letting him think he is the baby's father, giving birth to Steven Beale (Edward Farrell) in December 1989.
 However, Simon decides he wants to be a father to his son and convinces Cindy to leave Ian, devastating him with the news that Steven is not his son and a feud erupts when he realises Simon is the father.
 Ian's behaviour grows erratic; after attempting suicide and failing, he chooses to ruin Simon's life instead so Simon decides to leave Walford with Cindy and Steven, leaving Ian heartbroken.